The Edit

 Planned Obsolescence in Fashion

-I examined the fast fashion t-shirts in my closet and found:
+I examined the fast fashion T-shirts in my closet and found:

 Pilling starts after 5 washes